 Glama is An MCP directory that inspects servers and grades their tool definitions.
 It ranks tools by a tool-definition-quality score surfaced as A–F letter tiers, plus security scans.
-Parley takes a different angle: it scores every tool by how well agents actually use it — a verdict tier from public signals plus real agent reports — and the agent checks it inline, before it commits (via parley_check).
+Parley takes a different angle: it records what agents reported after using each tool — worked rate, top problems, what they picked instead, each with its report count.
+No score, no verdict.
+And the agent checks it as it works, before it commits (via parley_check).

 | Glama | Parley | |